autonubil/codex/docs/uri.md

 ## `uri`

-Uniform Resource Identifiers (URIs - [RFC3986](https://tools.ietf.org/html/rfc3986)) are used throughout HTTP as the means for identifying resources ([RFC7231 - Section 2](https://tools.ietf.org/html/rfc7231#section-2)).
+A Uniform Resource Identifier (URI - [RFC3986](https://tools.ietf.org/html/rfc3986)) is a string of characters that unambiguously identifies a particular resource.
+URIs are used throughout HTTP as the means for identifying resources ([RFC7231 - Section 2](https://tools.ietf.org/html/rfc7231#section-2)).
 URI references are used to target requests, indicate redirects, and define relationships.

 The `uri` object may be contained with other parent objects, such as a `http.url`.